bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 - `expected_classes`: Minimum percentage values for specific classes
 - `timeout`: Maximum time in seconds to wait for the test to complete (default: 60)
 - `custom_validation`: An optional function for additional validation
+- `expect_metadata`: A flag indicating whether metadata is expected to be generated (default: True)

 Example test case: